taskless/pack/README.md

 # Controlling Output

 The `--format` flag allows you to control the output format.
-The default format is `none`, which will only output the result of the tests.
+The default format is `test`, which will only output the result of the tests.
 The `json` format will output the result of the tests as a single JSON array.
 The `ndjson` format will output the output as newline-delimited JSON.
-These output formats mimic what you would get using the Taskless library in programatic mode.
+These output formats mimic what you would get using the Taskless library in programatic mode, combined with the test results.

-When running tests with `--test` or `-t`, the output is automatically set to `none`.